CLEANING PROCEDURES AND EXPECTATIONS

 Frequently used bathrooms will be checked multiple times a day.
 Emergency menstrual hygiene products are provided for free in restrooms in some locations.

+Special events may necessitate additional staffing.
 In addition, staff in the facilities building will be cleaning equipment and other spaces.

 Residence and Dining Halls